 “Advocacy provides you with the support and help when you need it most”

-- Listen to you Support you to get your voice heard
+- Support you to get your voice heard

 - Help you to make informed choices